WinterSnowfall/pi_boincmon/README.md

 ## What's with the wierd passwords?

 I've written a separate module to encrypt the ssh user passwords of the monitored hosts using a master password.
 To generate the encrypted text that you need to add in the config file just run pi_password.py and follow the on-screen prompts.

-## I still don't get stuff.
-How do I get in touch with you?

-Raise an issue on GitHub and I'll reply as soon as I can.